 This battlefield is worth keeping in mind because according to the vaccine policy center at New York University, there are 270 more vaccines in the pipeline!
 Imagine that 10 percent of these 270 vaccine-candidates get approved as “safe and effective.”
 Parents and other adults will be faced with 37-45 vaccines, more than double the number now.
 Currently, 10-18 vaccines are mandatory for infants and small children, depending on the country.
 But some countries, like the UK and Denmark, have no mandated vaccines, and a comparative study found no clear link between vaccine mandate and uptake.
-Vaccine culture varies a lot, led by an emphasis in the U.S. on mandating vaccines and by the CDC or Centers for Disease Control, which serves as an industry-funded spokesperson for the industry’s point of view.
+Vaccine culture varies a lot, led by an emphasis in the US. on mandating vaccines and by the Centers for Disease Control (CDC), which serves as an industry-funded spokesperson for the industry’s point of view.

 Driving the sprawling research enterprise that is developing 270 new vaccines is a massive pharmaceutical industry and the high prices that patented vaccines now frequently command.
 Prices 50 times manufacturing costs are not uncommon.
 “Beneficial” is a relative term, and vaccines are already being put in use that are only partially effective or for a limited time.
 The meanings of the term, “vaccine” are being stretched too, making the ethics of vaccines evermore complex.

-Gotzsche is an empiricist and emphasizes getting the facts right and paying attention to the science.
+Gotzsche is an empiricist and emphasises getting the facts right and paying attention to the science.
 Then there needs to be ethical consistency when two similar cases are treated differently.
 Third, we need to decide whether to weigh the deontological perspective about duties to autonomy higher or lower than the utilitarian goal of striving for the greatest good for the greatest number of people.

 Gotzsche distinguishes between three kinds of paternalism: genuine paternalism like parents caring for their children; solicited paternalism when we ask another to decide for one; and unsolicited paternalism when action is taken without permission.
 Health care is rife with unsolicited paternalism, “busybodies who love telling others what they should do, even when no one asked them...”